Klizzy/ice-highspeed/README.md

 **It was only tested on MacOS / Linux!**

+If you like this script, consider to give this project a :star: on GitHub to show support.

 ### DE

 Dieses Skript kann das 200MB-Datenlimit / Datenvolumen für das Highspeed-Internet in ICE-Zügen in Deutschland zurücksetzen.
 Es ändert im Grunde nur die MAC-Adresse des Rechners, deswegen werden Administratorrechte benötigt, um dieses Skript auszuführen.